What is a Rain Barrel?

 Interested in Purchasing a Rain Barrel?

-For several years the Franklin DPW has been partnering with The Great American Rain Barrel Company to offer residents rain barrels at a discounted price.
+For several years the Franklin DPW has partnered with The Great American Rain Barrel Company to offer residents rain barrels at a discounted price.
 The DPW typically offers discounted barrels each spring and fall; check the community programs page to see if a program is currently open in Franklin!
 The purchase of a rain barrel also qualifies you for a $50 water conservation rebate (minimum capacity of 50 gallons).

 Interested in a rain barrel, but you've just missed the deadline for ordering?
 Not a problem!
 The Great American Rain Barrel offers rain barrels for purchase all year and our water conservation rebates are valid toward any qualifying rain barrel (see the rain barrel rebate form for details)!